ThePrimeagen/harpoon/README.md

 ```

 **Descriptions**
-* `save_on_toggle`: any time the ui menu is closed then we will sync the state back to the backing list
+* `save_on_toggle`: any time the ui menu is closed then we will save the state back to the backing list, not to the fs
-* `border_chars`: the ui's border characters to be displayed
+* `sync_on_ui_close`: any time the ui menu is closed then the state of the list will be sync'd back to the fs
 * `key` how the out list key is looked up.
 This can be useful when using worktrees and using git remote instead of file path

 **Defaults**